dcreager/dcreager.net/content/2016/07/csp-concurrency-intro.markdown

 Fast-forward to today.
-I was reading through some of [Christopher Meiklejohn's](https://christophermeiklejohn.com/) work on [LASP](http://lasp-lang.org/), I came across a citation to a really nice paper by [Cerone, Bernardi, and Gotsman](http://drops.dagstuhl.de/opus/volltexte/2015/5375/), which adds some formal rigor to the consistency models that we use to describe modern distributed systems.
+I was reading through some of [Christopher Meiklejohn's](https://christophermeiklejohn.com/) work on [Lasp](http://lasp-lang.org/), I came across a citation to a really nice paper by [Cerone, Bernardi, and Gotsman](http://drops.dagstuhl.de/opus/volltexte/2015/5375/), which adds some formal rigor to the consistency models that we use to describe modern distributed systems.
 Their formalism is a great combination of simple and expressive.
-The core of the paper is about processes accessing a transactional data store, and when it's time to break out the proofs, one of their main tools is "observational refinement".
-This naturally led me to think about describing these same consistency models using CSP processes.
+The core of the paper is about processes accessing a transactional data store; the authors provide formal definitions of several concurrency models, and of some reference implementations that supposedly provide those concurrency models.
+They then use a technique called "observational refinement" to show that the reference implementations really do provide the concurrency guarantees in question.

+This approach lines up very well with how you perform refinement checks in CSP to show that systems satisfy some specification.
 And so I finally found my meaty running example!
-I'm resurrecting this blog series, and plan to work through each of the consistency models and proofs descirbed in the paper, translating them into CSP processes and refinements.
+I'm resurrecting this blog series, and plan to work through each of the consistency models and proofs described in the paper, translating them into CSP processes and refinement checks.
 This isn't an attempt to replace or outdo anything in the paper!
 Far from it — it's my attempt to use something more familiar to work through the details of something less familiar.

 I'm not going to assume a working knowledge of CSP — or of the consistency models described in the paper!
 If you're familiar with one, my hope is that